Assigning the company as tenant in Dynamics 365 Business central On-premise

 Published on July 30, 2021

 Managing access and roles in Business Central on-premise involves understanding tenants and companies.
 Assigning a company as a tenant is a key administrative task, but it can be confusing.
-Our Business Central consulting services offer clear guidance on how to correctly assign a company as a tenant in your on-premise Business Central environment.
 Learn the essential steps to ensure proper user access and data management with our expert advice.

 Step 1: Open PowerShell in administrator mode and import the NAV admin tool to enable NAV commands in PowerShell